 All College of Engineering faculty, staff, visiting scholars, graduate students, undergraduate students and guests with a valid engineering account may use engineering computer systems, network, and other technology and resources.
 The use of engineering and MSU computing systems, software, and networks is a privilege which requires following the guidelines outlined in this document.

-It is the responsibility of every person with an EGR NetID to read and abide by the policies outlined in this document and MSU's Acceptable Use of Computing Systems, Software, and the University Digital Network Policy http://www.msu.edu/aup.
+It is the responsibility of every person with an EGR NetID to read and abide by the policies outlined in this document and the Acceptable Use Policy for MSU Information Technology Resources https://tech.msu.edu/about/guidelines-policies/aup/

 In this document, the term "computing infrastructure" encompasses computers, computer networks, connections to external computer networks, software,